 - 1. Label the two slides with PTID and specimen collection date.
 A pencil may be used on the frosted end of two microscope slides or affix a label onto each slide and write PTID and specimen collection date in indelible ink (e.g., Sharpie pen). - 2.
-Using the same (polyester or cotton) swab as for pH, smear the vaginal fluid specimen onto each slide. - Alternatively, the swab may be placed in a glass or plastic tube with approximately six drops (100 μL) of sterile physiologic saline to allow for non-immediate slide preparation.
-In this case, vaginal fluid specimens should be inoculated onto the two slides upon receipt. - \ If you cannot use the same swab as the pH (e.g., due to contamination or inadequate material), then use a new swab to collect vaginal fluid from the lateral vaginal wall. - 3.
+Using the same swab (polyester or cotton) as for pH, smear the vaginal fluid specimen onto each slide. - Alternatively, the swab may be placed in a glass or plastic tube with approximately six drops (100 μL) of sterile physiologic saline to allow for non-immediate slide preparation.
+In this case, vaginal fluid specimens should be inoculated onto the two slides upon receipt. - If you cannot use the same swab as the pH (e.g., due to contamination or inadequate material), then collect a new swab from the lateral vaginal wall. - 3.
 Apply one drop of 10% KOH to one slide, mix with the vaginal fluid specimen, and immediately perform whiff test for a "fishy" amine odor.
 Then apply cover slip. - Examine the KOH slide at both 100X and 400X magnification for yeast and pseudohyphae. - 4.
-Apply one drop of sterile physiologic saline to the second slide, mix with the vaginal fluid specimen, and then apply cover-slip. - Examine immediately at 100X total magnification for epithelial cells, budding yeast, and pseudohyphae. - Examine at 400X magnification to determine whether observed epithelial cells are clue cells and quantitate the cells.
+Apply one drop of sterile physiologic saline to the second slide, mix with the vaginal fluid specimen, and then apply cover slip. - Examine immediately at 100X total magnification for epithelial cells, budding yeast, and pseudohyphae. - Examine at 400X magnification to determine whether observed epithelial cells are clue cells and quantitate the cells.
 Clue cells must comprise at least 20 percent of the observed epithelial cells in order for the saline prep to be considered positive for clue cells. - Clue cells are irregularly bordered squamous epithelial cells that are completely covered with bacteria (Gardnerella vaginalis).

-9.7.5 Vaginal Fluid for Gram Stain
+9.8.5 Vaginal Fluid for Gram Stain

 Dried vaginal fluid smears will be prepared for Gram staining and Nugent score assessment for BV.
 Two slides (one designated as primary and the other as secondary) will be prepared using 1 swab.
-Both slides will be entered into LDMS as two aliquots.
-The primary slide will be shipped to and evaluated by the CTH-LC at the end of the study, and the secondary will be kept as a backup on-site until notified for sample destruction.
+Both slides will be entered into LDMS as one primary specimen with two aliquots.